-Learn how nutrition relates to sporting performance.
+Learn how nutrition relates to sporting performance - Discount Price for short time only.

 This course details some elements such as energy in the athlete's body, fluids, competition and training diets.
 Perfect for the amateur (or professional) sportsman, trainer, coach, or anyone wanting to better manage diet for improved or more appropriate sporting performance.